rmartimarly/iceberg/README.md

 ![Image](fake.png)

 ## Lesion Detection in Mammography
-We have proposed several architetures based on deep learning for the detection of lesions in X-ray mammopgrahy and have tested them in different datasets, to experiment transfer learning and adaptation capabilities.
+We have proposed several architectures based on deep learning for the detection of lesions in X-ray mammopgrahy and have tested them in different datasets, to experiment transfer learning and adaptation capabilities.

 ![Image](detection.png)